manistiwari31/process-id/README.md

 Process Manager is a command-line tool for managing processes on Linux based on their names and optionally killing them.
 Features

-    1. List all running processes.
+    List all running processes: Display a list of all currently running processes.

-    2. Filter processes by name.
+    Filter processes by name: Filter processes based on a specified name.

-    3. Optionally kill processes matching a specified name.
+    Optionally kill processes matching a specified name: Terminate processes that match a specified name.

 Installation